TRingo1/MacChanger/README.md

+# MacChanger
-# MacChangertool used to change your wireless WLAN0 mac address
+script used to change your wireless WLAN0 mac address